status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

 * Concise domain-specific languages precisely convey the central idea while hiding underlying details
 * Suitable for cross-cutting libraries such as logging and serialization, that have a simple public API
 * Prevent repetition, sometimes
+* Encode domain-specific knowledge that otherwise would be hard to express

 ### Cons